Ajtruth/linux-bootcamp/Week 3/LAB1/README.md

 (sudo nano wordpress.sql) - using this commnand i was able to write a wordpress script

-I was ble to view all my applications in action and also edited my wordpress.
+I was able to view all my applications in action and also edited my wordpress.